|Quick Facts: Logisticians|

 Logisticians analyze and coordinate an organization’s supply chain—the system that moves a product from supplier to consumer.
 They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated, and delivered.

-Employment of logisticians is projected to grow 22 percent from 2012 to 2022, much faster than the average for all occupations.
-Employment growth will be driven by the important role logistics plays in the transportation of goods in a global economy.
-Job prospects should be best for those with a bachelor’s degree and work experience related to logistics.
+Employment of logisticians is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
+Employment growth will be driven by the need for logistics in the transportation of goods in a global economy.
+Growth will be moderated, however, because this occupation is concentrated in government and manufacturing, both of which are projected to decline.

 Compare the job duties, education, job growth, and pay of logisticians with similar occupations.